James Dean: Early life and education

-Dean was born on February 8, 1931, in Marion, Indiana, the only child of Mildred Marie Wilson and Winton Dean.
-He claimed that his mother was partly Native American and that his father belonged to a "line of original settlers that could be traced back to the Mayflower".
-Six years after his father had left farming to become a dental technician, Dean moved with his family to Santa Monica, California.
-He was enrolled at Brentwood Public School in the Brentwood neighborhood of Los Angeles but transferred soon afterward to the McKinley Elementary School.
-The family spent several years there, and by all accounts, Dean was very close to his mother.
+James Byron Dean was born on February 8, 1931, in Marion, Indiana, the only child of Mildred Marie Wilson and Winton Dean.
+He stated that his mother was partly Native American and that his father descended from a "line of original settlers that could be traced back to the Mayflower".
+Six years after Winton left farming to become a dental technician, the family moved to Santa Monica, California.
+Dean first attended Brentwood Public School in the Brentwood neighborhood of Los Angeles, then transferred to McKinley Elementary School.
+The family remained in California for several years, and Dean was widely described as being very close to his mother.
 According to Michael DeAngelis, she was "the only person capable of understanding him".
-In 1938, Dean's mother was suddenly struck with acute stomach pain and quickly began to lose weight.
-She died of uterine cancer when Dean was nine years old.
-Unable to care for his son, Dean's father sent him to live with his aunt and uncle, Ortense and Marcus Winslow, on their farm in Fairmount, Indiana, where he was raised in their Quaker household.
-Dean's father served in World War II and later remarried.
+In 1938, she developed acute stomach pain and rapidly lost weight; she died of uterine cancer when Dean was nine years old.
+Unable to care for his son, Winton sent him to live with his aunt and uncle, Ortense and Marcus Winslow, on their farm in Fairmount, Indiana, where he was raised in their Quaker household.
+Winton served in World War II and later remarried.

-In his adolescence, Dean sought the counsel and friendship of a local Methodist pastor, the Rev. James DeWeerd, who seems to have had a formative influence upon Dean, especially upon his future interests in bullfighting, car racing, and theater.
-According to Billy J. Harbin, Dean had "an intimate relationship with his pastor, which began in his senior year of high school and endured for many years".
-An alleged sexual relationship was suggested in Paul Alexander's 1994 book Boulevard of Broken Dreams: The Life, Times, and Legend of James Dean.
-In 2011, it was reported that Dean once confided in Elizabeth Taylor that he was sexually abused by a minister approximately two years after his mother's death.
-Other reports on Dean's life also suggest that he was sexually abused by DeWeerd either as a child or as a late teenager.
+During his adolescence, Dean sought guidance and companionship from a local Methodist pastor, the Rev. James DeWeerd, who appears to have influenced his later interests in bullfighting, car racing, and philosophy.
+Hollywood columnist and Dean biographer Joe Hyams alleged that Dean was molested as a teenager by DeWeerd, writing that "It was the beginning of a homosexual relationship that would endure over many years".
+Billy J. Harbin, a historian of American theater, cited Hyams when describing an intimate relationship between Dean and DeWeerd that began in Dean's senior year of high school and "endured for many years".
+Biographer Paul Alexander wrote in Boulevard of Broken Dreams that Dean and DeWeerd "had a romantic relationship that regularly included sex", presenting Dean as predominantly gay.
+A New York Times book review, however, stated that "Mr. Alexander's well-meaning stab at clarity may titillate, but it adds no light..." and dismissed some of his claims as "arrant nonsense".
+Kirkus Reviews similarly criticized the book as "riddled with errors" and containing "a great deal of unsubstantiated and highly speculative psychobiography".
+In 2011, The Daily Beast reported that Dean once confided in Elizabeth Taylor that he had been sexually abused by a minister approximately two years after his mother's death.